n8kowald/bookmarklets/README.md

 ## Bookmarklets

 ### Installation
-Choose the bookmarklet you want to install.
+1. Click the bookmarklet you want to install below.
-Copy the code.
+2. Copy the code.
-Create a new bookmark in your browser and paste the code as the URL.
+3. Create a new bookmark in your browser and paste the code in the URL field.

 ### Twitter
 [Hide Mentions](http://raw.github.com/n8kowald/bookmarklets/master/twitter/hide-mentions.js)